 - Identifying priority research areas: Currently, members are collectively developing a research project of joint interest to policymakers, researchers and the general public based on aligned research priorities.
 The inaugural Panel-led project was our report on the Landscape of Prescription Stimulant Use.

 - Integrating members with researchers & policymakers: This includes several leadership roles within the Citizens’ Panel, such as membership within our Stakeholder Advisory Panel and opportunities for engagement with drug policy makers.

 - Participating on research teams: Currently, members are individually working on specific projects of interest to them throughout all stages of the research process, from developing the objectives to reviewing dissemination material, in order to ensure that our research is understandable to the general public.

-- Enhancing patient engagement: Members are formally acknowledged on published material and have been instrumental in developing patient engagement tools including an online drug policy training module.
+- Enhancing patient engagement: Members are formally acknowledged on published material and have been instrumental in developing patient engagement tools including our online drug policy training modules.

 The ODPRN is looking for a few more individuals to join our Citizen’s Panel.
 If you are interested in becoming a member, please email Dana Shearer at firstname.lastname@example.org for more information.